 - Increase recruitment and retention of faculty from diverse backgrounds

 - Challenge our own racism with critical conversations and action

 - Celebrate and bring awareness to all forms of diversity by interfacing with the university and more specifically university programs

 - Increase inclusivity and celebrations of all individuals within the NCSSS community

 - Support diversity in curriculum development

 - Increase collaboration with student groups on social justice and diversity issues within the school, university and in the larger society

 Membership consists of faculty, professional staff and students from all three academic programs.

-- Ms. Danielle S. Parker, Director of Online Field Education
+- Ms. Danielle S. Parker, Director of Online Field Education, Chairperson of DEI

 - Ms. Aileen Worrell, Admissions Director and Business Manager